 The slow brewing method will leave you with a smoother taste.
 Hot-brewed cups also tend to have a stronger, bolder flavor compared to cold-brewed ones because of the slower process.

-One of the more debated aspects of cold-brew coffee is whether or not it contains more caffeine than a cup of hot-brewed coffee.
+One of the more debated aspects of cold-brew coffee is does cold brew have more caffeine than hot coffee.

 But it’s not that simple.

-And now, things get a bit complicated, and the answer to “Does cold brew coffee have more caffeine?” isn’t exactly straightforward.
+And now, things get a bit complicated, and the answer to “Does cold brew have more caffeine than hot coffee?” isn’t exactly straightforward.